Rule Engine Explained: Smarter Rewards, Happier Customers

 Types of Rules You Can Set Up

-The true power of a rule engine lies in its ability to create a wide variety of logic rules that go beyond standard purchases.
+The true power of a rule engine lies in its ability to define a wide range of logic rules that extend beyond standard purchases.
 By rewarding customers for non-transactional behaviors, you can create a more holistic and engaging loyalty program.
-This helps build a deeper emotional connection between the customer and your brand.
+This, in turn, strengthens the emotional connection between customers and your brand.

 Happy Hours